byuibigdata/course_guide/README.md

 ### Nice general outcomes.
 What tools are we using?

-We use [Polars](https://docs.pola.rs/), [Pyspark](https://databricks.com/glossary/pyspark) and [SparkSQL](https://databricks.com/glossary/what-is-spark-sql#:~:text=Spark%20SQL%20is%20a%20Spark,on%20existing%20deployments%20and%20data.) within [Docker](https://hub.docker.com/r/jupyter/all-spark-notebook) and with [Databricks](https://databricks.com/).
+We use [Polars](https://docs.pola.rs/), [Pyspark](https://databricks.com/glossary/pyspark) and [SparkSQL](https://databricks.com/glossary/what-is-spark-sql#:~:text=Spark%20SQL%20is%20a%20Spark,on%20existing%20deployments%20and%20data.) within [Docker](https://hub.docker.com/r/jupyter/all-spark-notebook), the [Google Cloud Platform (GCP)](https://cloud.google.com) and with [Databricks](https://databricks.com/).
 We will also leverage [git](https://git-scm.com/) and [Github](https://github.com/) heavily in our class and team collaborations.

 ### What are the assignments?

 The semester is relatively open-ended regarding the work you submit for evaluation.
-In the first few weeks, each class will pick its path for a business venture using the 'big data' provided.
 We will generally work in groups, with each class participant submitting individual work at various times throughout the semester.

 Review the current projects [here](https://github.com/byuibigdata#challenge-dates-and-links).